 The present square has an area of 440,000 square meters and has become a relaxing place for the common people to fly kites and walk.
 On a holiday, the whole square is covered with fresh flowers.

-Subway Line 2: get off at Qianmen Station.
+2. Take Subway Line 2 and get off at Qianmen Station.
 Get out from Exit A or B and walk north.

 Beijing Bus / Subway Search

-Forbidden City - After touring the attractions around Tiananmen Square, tourists often choose to visit the Forbidden City, which is just to the north of the Tiananmen Tower.
+Forbidden City - After touring the attractions around this square, tourists often choose to visit the Forbidden City, which is just to the north of the Tiananmen Tower.